Hayley and Paul

 Did you experience any ‘nightmare’ moments in the run up to your wedding or on the day?

-There was a couple of family hoo ha’s but not too many.
-The worst point for us was the day before the wedding as we were still sticking stuff at 5 o’clock when we had to take everything to the venue and pack for the honeymoon and my sister was coming to pick me up to take me to hers for the evening at 6 o’clock!!
+There were a couple of family ‘hoohas’ but not too many.
+The worst point for us was the day before the wedding as we were still sticking stuff at five o’clock when we had to take everything to the venue and pack for the honeymoon and my sister was coming to pick me up to take me to hers for the evening at six o’clock!

 Is there anything you would do differently, or any advice you would give to other brides?

 I wouldn’t change a thing.
-Everybody says to make sure you take it all in but it is so hard as when the day finally arrives it just feels extremely surreal.
-The best thing we did was to give our digital camera to some friends to take pictures with throughout the day.
+Everybody says to make sure you take it all in but it is so hard as when the day finally arrives it just feels extremely serial.
+The best thing we did was gave our digital camera to some friends to take pictures with throughout the day.
 It then meant that we had some photos to look at whilst we were on honeymoon as it’s amazing how much you forget.